AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 Each instance will also periodically rescan the top-level sync directory for any test cases found by other fuzzers - and will incorporate them into its own fuzzing when they are deemed interesting enough.
-For performance reasons only -M masters sync the queue with everyone, the -S slaves will only sync from the master.
+For performance reasons only -M main node syncs the queue with everyone, the -S secondary nodes will only sync from the main node.

-The difference between the -M and -S modes is that the master instance will still perform deterministic checks; while the secondary instances will proceed straight to random tweaks.
+The difference between the -M and -S modes is that the main instance will still perform deterministic checks; while the secondary instances will proceed straight to random tweaks.

-Note that you must always have one -M master instance!
+Note that you must always have one -M main instance!

 Note that running multiple -M instances is wasteful, although there is an experimental support for parallelizing the deterministic checks.
 To leverage that, you need to create -M instances like so:

 ```
-./afl-fuzz -i testcase_dir -o sync_dir -M masterA:1/3 [...]
+./afl-fuzz -i testcase_dir -o sync_dir -M mainA:1/3 [...]
-./afl-fuzz -i testcase_dir -o sync_dir -M masterB:2/3 [...]
+./afl-fuzz -i testcase_dir -o sync_dir -M mainB:2/3 [...]
-./afl-fuzz -i testcase_dir -o sync_dir -M masterC:3/3 [...]
+./afl-fuzz -i testcase_dir -o sync_dir -M mainC:3/3 [...]
 ```

-...where the first value after ':' is the sequential ID of a particular master instance (starting at 1), and the second value is the total number of fuzzers to distribute the deterministic fuzzing across.
+...where the first value after ':' is the sequential ID of a particular main instance (starting at 1), and the second value is the total number of fuzzers to distribute the deterministic fuzzing across.
 Note that if you boot up fewer fuzzers than indicated by the second number passed to -M, you may end up with